Oops, looks like you need to register to access this feature.

 Dose:

-Instruct patients to apply a thin layer of OPZELURA twice daily to affected areas of up to 20% body surface area.
+• Apply a thin layer of OPZELURA topically twice daily to affected areas of up to 20% body surface area.

-Instruct patients to apply a thin layer of OPZELURA twice daily to affected areas of up to 10% body surface area.
+• Apply a thin layer of OPZELURA topically twice daily to affected areas of up to 10% body surface area.

 Adverse Reactions:

-• In atopic dermatitis, the most common adverse reactions (incidence ≥ 1%) are nasopharyngitis, diarrhea, bronchitis, ear infection, eosinophil count increased, urticaria, folliculitis, tonsillitis, and rhinorrhea.
+• In atopic dermatitis, the most common adverse reactions (incidence ≥ 1%) are nasopharyngitis, diarrhea, bronchitis, ear infection, eosinophil count increased, urticaria, folliculitis, tonsillitis, rhinorrhea, upper respiratory tract infection, COVID-19, application site reactions, pyrexia, and white blood cell decreased.

 • In nonsegmental vitiligo, the most common adverse reactions (incidence ≥ 1%) are application site acne, application site pruritus, nasopharyngitis, headache, urinary tract infection, application site erythema, and pyrexia.